Artemether

 Artemether is a medication used for the treatment of malaria.
 The injectable form is specifically used for severe malaria rather than quinine.
 In adults, it may not be as effective as artesunate.
 It is given by injection in a muscle.
 It is also available by mouth in combination with lumefantrine, known as artemether/lumefantrine.

 Artemether causes relatively few side effects.
 An irregular heartbeat may rarely occur.
 While there is evidence that use during pregnancy may be harmful in animals, there is no evidence of concern in humans.
 The World Health Organization (WHO) therefore recommends its use during pregnancy.
 It is in the artemisinin class of medication.

-Artemether has been studied since at least 1981, and been in medical use since 1987.
+Artemether has been studied since at least 1981, and has been in medical use since 1987.
 It is on the World Health Organization's List of Essential Medicines.